hieuimba/Lichess-Spark-DataPipeline/README.md

 The pipeline uses Spark Databricks to efficiently handle the large dataset and currently processes up to 100 million games in about 60 minutes.

 I use the data from this pipeline in my game "Guess The ELO".
-It's a chess-based quiz game where your goal is to use your chess knowledge and intuition to accurately guess the Elo rating of a given chess match.
+It's a chess-based quiz game where your goal is to accurately guess the Elo rating of a given chess match after seeing the moves.
 If you're interested, feel free to check out [the game here](https://hieuimba.itch.io/guess-the-elo) and [its source code](https://github.com/hieuimba/Guess-The-ELO).

 ## Architecture
 See the process diagram for this data pipeline below: